slgobinath/SafeEyes/README.md

 **Note 2:** Use Unicode when translating Safe Eyes.

-**Note 3:** To change the language of Safe Eyes, change the `language` property in `~/.config/safeeyes/safeeyes.json` to the ISO 639-1 code of your language and restart the Safe Eyes.
+**Note 3:** To change the language of Safe Eyes, select the language name from the combo-box in the Settings dialog.

 For more details, have a look at existing language files: [lang](https://github.com/slgobinath/SafeEyes/tree/master/safeeyes/safeeyes/config/lang)